La Soie est elle écologique

 silk mainly comes from the mulberry bombyx, an insect which produces silk thread to form its cocoon.
 This yarn is then processed to obtain the fabric.
 There is also plant silk, made from plant fibers.

-silk fabric is produced from the cocoons spun by silkworm larvae, called bombyx caterpillars.
+silk fabric is produced from the cocoons spun by the larvae of silkworms, called bombyx caterpillars.
 Once the cocoons are harvested, the continuous threads are extracted and then woven together to create the famous shiny fabric.

 Sources